raspberrypi/documentation/configuration/wireless/access-point.md

 ### Configuring the DHCP server (dnsmasq)

-dnsmasq provides the needed DHCP service.
-By default the configuration file contains a lot of information that is not needed, and it is easier to start from scratch, so firstly rename this configuration file, and edit a new one.
+The needed DHCP service is provided by dnsmasq.
+By default, the configuration file contains a lot of information that is not needed, and it is easier to start from scratch.
+Rename this configuration file, and edit a new one.

 ```
 sudo mv /etc/dnsmasq.conf /etc/dnsmasq.conf.orig
 sudo nano /etc/dnsmasq.conf
 ```

-Type or copy the following information into the dnsmasq configuration file and save it.
+Type or copy the following information into the dnsmasq configuration file and save it:

 ```
 interface=wlan0      # Use the require wireless interface - usually wlan0
   dhcp-range=192.168.0.2,192.168.0.20,255.255.255.0,24h
 ```

-So for `wlan0` we are going to provide IP addresses between 192.168.0.2 and 192.168.0.20, with a lease time of 24 hours.
+So for `wlan0`, we are going to provide IP addresses between 192.168.0.2 and 192.168.0.20, with a lease time of 24 hours.
 If you are providing DHCP services for other network devices (e.g. eth0), you could add more sections with the appropriate interface header, with the range of addresses you intend to provide to that interface.

-dnsmasq has many more options, see the [dnsmasq documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) for more details.
+There are many more options for dnsmasq; see the [dnsmasq documentation](http://www.thekelleys.org.uk/dnsmasq/doc.html) for more details.

-### Configuring the Access Point host software (hostapd)
+### Configuring the access point host software (hostapd)

 You need to edit the hostapd configuration file, located at /etc/hostapd/hostapd.conf, to add the various parameters for your wireless network.
 After initial install, this will be a new/empty file.
 ```